unionai/unionai-docs/source/data-input-output/downloading-with-ff-and-fd.md

 which means that they has to be downloaded to the local file system of the task container.

 The actual files and directories of a `FlyteFile` or `FlyteDirectory` are downloaded to the local file system of the task container in two ways:
-* Through an explicit call to the `download` method.
+* Explicitly, through a call to the `download` method.
-* Through automatic lazy downloading.
+* Implicitly, through automatic downloading.
   This occurs when an external function is called on the `FlyteFile` or `FlyteDirectory` that itself calls the `__fspath__` method.

 To write efficient and performant task and workflow code, it is particularly important to have a solid understanding of when exactly downloading occurs.